duftler/click-to-deploy/k8s/spinnaker/README.md

 As a safe default, the Spinnaker instance is not exposed to external traffic, and is accessed via port forwarding.
 Port forwarding can be set up with a single command from the management environment.
-Alternatively, the management environment allos you to expose Spinnaker via the [Identity-Aware Proxy](https://cloud.google.com/iap/), using a secure domain.
+Alternatively, the management environment allows you to expose Spinnaker via the [Identity-Aware Proxy](https://cloud.google.com/iap/), using a secure domain.